-On June 7, 2016, the California Court of Appeals, First District, ordered Yelp to take down a defamatory review about a lawyer left by a former disgruntled client after the lawyer obtained a judgment against her former client declaring the review defamatory.
+On June 7, 2016, the California Court of Appeals, First District, ordered Yelp to take down a defamatory online review about a lawyer left by a former disgruntled client after the lawyer obtained a judgment against her former client declaring the review defamatory.

 The case is significant and represents a departure from current legal precedent because Yelp was never a party to the lawsuit, and typically most courts would have found the judgment unenforceable.
 The ruling marks yet another blow in recent cases that have begun to chip away at the protections provided to websites like Yelp by Section 230 of the Communications Decency Act (CDA).

 Hassell v.
 Bird: Defamatory Review Case Background (Read Opinion Here)

 Dawn Hassell is the managing attorney of the Hassell Law Group, a California based personal injury firm.
 Hassell and her firm represented Ava Bird during the summer of 2012.
 Shortly thereafter, Hassell withdrew from representation, which resulted in Bird posting numerous negative and allegedly false reviews about Hassell and her law firm on Yelp.
 In April 2013, after months of back-and-forth between the parties, Hassell filed a defamation-based lawsuit against Bird.

 Bird, however, never showed up to defend the case, which resulted in a default judgment and a win for Hassell.
 As part of the default judgment, the court awarded Hassell $557,918.75 in monetary damages, as well as an injunction against Bird ordering her to remove all defamatory online reviews about Hassell and her firm from Yelp.

 The Court, as part of the judgment, did something else that was relatively surprising—it directly ordered Yelp, a non-party to the case, to remove the defamatory content as well.